Statue of Christopher Columbus (Buffalo, New York)

 A statue of Christopher Columbus by the sculptor Giovanni Polizzi formerly stood in Columbus Park, in Buffalo, New York.

 History

+The statue was originally installed downtown in 1952 on the tiny triangular block bounded by Franklin, Niagara and West Eagle streets.

+In the early 1970s, during the administration of Mayor Stanley Makowski, it was moved 15 blocks north, to make room for urban renewal.

-The statue was originally installed at Columbus Park in 1952.
-The park's statue of Columbus has been vandalized multiple times since 2015.
-In 2017 a petition drive was started asking the city to rename the park and remove the statue.
+The statue was vandalized multiple times.
+In 2017, a petition drive began, asking the city to restore the park's name and remove the statue.

 Removal

 On July 10, 2020, the statue of Columbus was removed.
 The same day, city officials also stated that Columbus Park would be renamed.